eurekasfray/notes/version-control/coin.md

 * The *original* is the initial content submitted to the revision control system.
 The original is stored verbatim as the raw content of the file upon its first submission to the revision control system.
 The original serves an important role as the content from which all revisions are derived during reconstruction.

 * *Data differencing* (or simply *differencing*) is the operation of finding the difference between two values.
-Data differencing reduces the needed space that would exist if snapshots of entire changes were kept, as opposed to only tracking individual character changes within the file.
+Data differencing helps to find differences between two content and reduces storage space by tracking individual character changes between commits.

 * A *difference* (or *delta*) is given from differencing a source character and a target character.
 A difference may be expressed as `a - b`.

 * *`delta(a,b)`* is a function used to find the difference.
-The function accepts two character arguments and finds the differences between them.
+The function accepts two character arguments and finds the differences between them and returns the result.

 * A *source* refers to content which is patched up to produce a target during the reconstruction process.